frcdesign/FRCDesign.org/docs/design-guide/stage2/2A-drivebaseFullDetail.md

 Bumper construction is described in each year’s FRC game manual.
 Typically, it is required to be two 2.5” diameter pool noodles backed by a 5” tall 3/4" thick plywood sheet.
 Refer to the latest game manual for the most up to date bumper rules.
 Bumper cutout and ground clearance rules will vary from year to year.

 ### Bumper Model
-To begin, you'll want to model the bumpers.
+To begin, you'll need to model the bumpers.
 It is recommended to place the bumpers in a new part studio and assembly to keep your feature and assembly trees organized.
 The minimum level of detail should be a block model of the bumper.
-Some teams may opt to model the bumper wood, bumper wood holes, angle brackets for the bumper wood, and other details.
+Some teams may opt to model the bumper wood, bumper wood holes, angle brackets for the bumper wood, and other details to assist with manufacturing.
 You should communicate with the rest of your team members to determine the level of detail that is required.

 <center>**Sample Bumper Modeling Slides**</center>
 <!-- Slideshow container -->